autonomousvision/navsim/docs/metrics.md

 # Understanding the PDM Score

 Fair comparisons are challenging in the open-loop planning literature, due to metrics of narrow scope or inconsistent definitions between different projects.
 The PDM Score is a combination of six sub-metrics, which provides a comprehensive analysis of different aspects of driving performance.
 Five of these sub-metrics are discrete-valued, and one is continuous.
-The final composition is detailed below:
+All metrics are computed after a 4-second non-reactive simulation of the planner output: background actors follow their recorded future trajectories, and the ego vehicle moves based on an LQR controller.
+The full composition of the PDM score is detailed below:

 Metric | Weight | Range |
 |---|---|---|